linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full/17 11 1945 to 1971A Linked ie Hard Monetary System.md

 Because I had never experienced a currency devaluation before, I was ignorant about how they work.
 That led me to study history, which led me to find out that, in 1933, President Roosevelt had done the exact same thing (default on the promise to allow people with dollars to exchange them for gold at the promised exchange rate) for the exact same reason (the US had created more promises for gold than it had in gold, and it was running out of gold and money during a bank run), which had the exact same effect (the devaluation, big market rallies in stocks and gold).
 The only real difference from Nixon was that Roosevelt made the announcement on the radio, not television, which wasn't common yet.

 In both cases, de-linking the currency meant the central government didn't have to deliver the real money, and it freed central bankers to create a lot of money and credit.
 This made it easier to handle the debts and stimulate the economy, leading equity, gold, and commodity prices to rise and the economy to pick up.
 That's when I learned that when central banks create a lot of money and credit, the value of money and credit goes down and the price of most things goes up.
 I realized that these moves were classic cases of "hard" currency (gold-linked) exchange rate systems breaking down, leading to the devaluations of the money and debt.
-Once I saw this happen in these two cases, I saw that it happened throughout history in almost all such cases, and I learned the principle that  $\bullet$  when there is a big debt problem that is intolerably painful, central banks will "print money" and distribute it to make it easier for debtors to pay their debts, which will devalue the money and debt relative to other assets.
+Once I saw this happen in these two cases, I saw that it happened throughout history in almost all such cases, and I learned the principle that when there is a big debt problem that is intolerably painful, central banks will "print money" and distribute it to make it easier for debtors to pay their debts, which will devalue the money and debt relative to other assets.
 That helped me make a lot of money and avoid a lot of painful losses.

-### CHAPTER 12